OkwirFrances/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines display the first 1o lines in /etc/passwd
-6-third_line diplay the third line in file iacta 7-file creates a file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing best school
+6-third_line diplay the third line in file iacta 7-file creates a file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing best school 8-cwd_state outputs the ls -la and prints in ls_cwd_content file